qpwedev/telegram-message-merger/README.md

 # Telegram Message Merger

-Telegram Message Merger is a script that combines your last messages sent in a private chat within a 30-second interval into a single message, deletes the old messages, and edits the first message to include the content of the others.
+Telegram Message Merger is a script that combines your last messages sent in a chat within a 30-second interval into a single message, deletes the old messages, and edits the first message to include the content of the others.

 ## Getting Started